Active Travel Fund; Brockenhurst

 -

-Hampshire County Council have appointed M Group Highway to carry out improvements works on Brookley Road.
-These works have been carefully coordinated to include essential drainage repairs alongside the construction of new Active Travel infrastructure.
+Hampshire County Council appointed M Group Highway to carry out improvements works on Brookley Road which were completed in June 2025.
+Please see the visuals of these improvements.

-The benefits of this scheme will consist of a repaired road drainage system, better crossing environment for pedestrians and a raised area for community events in the village and to encourage drivers to reduce their speed.
+The benefits of this scheme consists of a repaired road drainage system, better crossing environment for pedestrians and a raised area for community events in the village and to encourage drivers to reduce their speed.

-- Build a raised section of the road on Brookley Road;
+- Raised section of the road on Brookley Road has been built;

-- Install new traffic bollards to mark the vehicle route through the raised area and installation of tactile (bumpy) paving to aid visually impaired pedestrians;
+- New traffic bollards have been installed to mark the vehicle route through the raised area and tactile (bumpy) paving has been installed to aid visually impaired pedestrians;

-- Create new continuous footways over two junctions near the raised area, across the entrances to both the Tesco and Brookley Road car parks on either side of Brookley Road, as this will give priority to pedestrians using the footways;
+- New continuous footways have been constructed over two junctions near the raised area, across the entrances to both the Tesco and Brookley Road car parks on either side of Brookley Road.
+Pedestrians now have priority when using these footways;

-- Install block paving outside Tesco to tie in with the existing environment in front of the Terrace.
+- Block paving has been installed outside Tesco and ties into the existing environment in front of the Terrace.

 - Scheme Overview